/data/base_extractor

 def _validate_inputs(self) -> None:

-"""Method used to validate the inputs provided to the DataExtractor prior to its later use In extracting
+"""Method used to validate the inputs provided to the DataExtractor prior to its later use in extracting

 metadata and records.
 This method operates by verifying the attributes associated with the current data